Frequently Asked Questions

 With so many different departments and resources located within the Arkansas Union, we often receive several of the same question.
 Feel free to read through the list below to gain valuable information about the Arkansas Union.
 If your question is not listed below, please contact us at (479) 575-2304.

 Q. I just recently enrolled in the University of Arkansas.
 How do I get a University ID card?

 University of Arkansas ID cards are issued at the Campus Card Office, located on the fourth floor of the Arkansas Union.
 A new graduate or undergraduate ID card costs $22.00.
 Graduate students who received their undergraduate degree from the U of A may trade it for a graduate card, free of charge.
 Other wise they will need to pay the standard replacement fee ($18.00 for all replacement cards).
 University Affiliate ID card costs $10.00.

 Q. Where can I get flyers approved and post them?

-The Campus Life Center, in ARKU A665, approves all flyers or small posters.
-Approved flyers may be posted on one of the three cork bulletin boards located in the Union.
+The Office of Student Activities, in ARKU A665, approves all flyers or small posters.
+Approved flyers may be posted on one of the two cork bulletin boards located in the Union.